 - 1-2 middle layers depending how cold it is.
 I don’t wear this unless it’s below 30 degrees, but a pullover that isn’t cotton is perfect for this.

-- 2 pair of snow pants or bibs
+- 2 pair of snow pants or bibs.
+Columbia is a great brand.

 - 1 warm, waterproof coat – My personal favorite is this one by Columbia.
-I’ve had it for years and it’s still going strong.
+I’ve had it for years (since high school) and it’s still going strong.

 - 1 pair of waterproof gloves or mittens – I just changed from using gloves to mittens with glove liners inside and am obsessed.